 Hoses, Connectors and Nozzles.
 Hoses are vital in transporting water around the garden, from water butts and taps to beds and greenhouses.
 It is possible to build a complete irrigation network using sections of hose and incorporating timers, manifolds, drippers and soakers.

 Timer Systems.
 Mechanical or electrical timers can be used to control watering in a vegetable bed.
-This is ideal for periods when you are away from the garden but most systems will not take into account ambient temperature and changeable weather conditions.
+This is ideal for periods when you are away from the garden, but most systems will not take into account ambient temperature and changeable weather conditions.

 Soaker Hoses.
 Polytunnels will require constant watering to maintain the correct environment for vegetable cultivation.
 Soaker hoses laid upon the surface of the soil and covered with shallow mulch can provide a steady, regulated water flow, compensating for temperature fluctuations.
 They are made from a continuous porous material and provide a constant delivery, best used in conjunction with a timer or manual intervention to prevent overwatering.

 Drippers.
 Plastic tubing is buried into the soil with small emitters placed near the plant roots for direct, targeted watering.
 The water is efficiently used with this method, avoiding the risk of flooding and overwatering.
-The supply can be regulated to water the plants when only necessary.
-Like soaker hoses the dripper systems prevent foliage becoming wet which could lead to mildew and fungal problems.
+The supply can be regulated to water the plants only when necessary.
+Like soaker hoses, the dripper systems prevent foliage becoming wet - which could lead to mildew and fungal problems.

 Wicking and Capillary Watering.
 Using the natural phenomena of capillary action, wicking systems provide a self-watering supply.
 Capillary matting allows water to be drawn from a tray as and when the plant requires, avoiding problems with overwatering and water deprivation.
 Individual wicks can be linked to a hose supply to service each plant’s specific demands.
-This system works well with container gardens and with some adaptation it can be incorporated into larger beds.
+This system works well with container gardens, and with some adaptation it can be incorporated into larger beds.

 Watering Can.
 This time honoured method provides the opportunity to engage with your garden at first hand and take advantage of the therapeutic benefits of pottering about.
 Hand watering is still the best method for feeding and for targeting individual plants that need special attention.